Do you have critical parents that can’t stop criticizing you?

-Do you have a good relationship with your parents?
+Do you have a good relationship with them?

 Maintaining a healthy relationship with your parents can be tough, especially when you have a critical parent.

-Not only do you have to deal with your own inner critic, you have to deal with another harsh critic in your life.
+Not only do you have to deal with your own inner critic, but you also have to deal with another harsh critic in your life.

 I have a critical dad who is critical of everything including me.
 Being the highly sensitive child that I am, I used to feel really hurt by his comments.
 But over the years, I learn how to manage his criticisms and improve our relationship.